 Comparing Equipment Cost

-Purchase Cost
+Purchase Costs

 The upfront pricing is usually the first consideration for small farmers.
 The initial purchase price of the plow is typically less.
 However, tractor compatibility also matters, and if your tractor isn’t suited, upgrading it could erase those initial savings.